Theft from Interstate Shipment

 Theft from Interstate Shipment is a legal classification of crime used for Section 659 of Title 18 of the United States Code.
-It prohibits the theft or fraudulent acquisition of goods that are part of an interstate or international shipment, whether from the carrier or a holding area, and also the wilful buying, selling or possession of goods obtained in this way.
+It prohibits the theft or fraudulent acquisition of goods that are part of an interstate or international shipment, whether from the carrier or a holding area, and also the willful buying, selling or possession of goods obtained in this way.
 Currently, if the value of the goods is under $100, it is punished as a misdemeanor; otherwise, it is a felony.

-Investigations of Theft from Interstate Shipment is covered under Classification 15 of the FBI's central records system.
+Investigations of Theft from Interstate Shipment are covered under Classification 15 of the FBI's central records system.
 This classification was established in 1922.

-Theft from Interstate Shipment was particularly common in the Second World War, due to wartime shortages.
+Theft from Interstate Shipment was particularly common during the Second World War, due to wartime shortages.